 In mushroom culture, small mistakes make for big problems.
 Even today I am surprised at how unfamiliar many culture libraries are with the importance of maintaining young cultures.
 Amongst the general public, most people do not realize that a small fragment of tissue, the size of your little finger nail, is expanded into hundreds or even thousands of pounds of fungal biomass in a short period of time.
 Unless the strains have sufficient vitality, they will often fail to produce healthy, vigorous mycelium, containing all the beneficial compounds found in identical strains growing in the wild.
 What this ultimately means is that the consumer may be getting a product that is far inferior to ones grown from younger strains of mushrooms.

-With Host Defense's nearly three decades of experience, a verifiable chain-of-custody, and the use of stringent quality-assurance tools such as the P Value system, we strive to provide the highest quality products available in the world today.
+With Host Defense's nearly four decades of experience, a verifiable chain-of-custody, and the use of stringent quality-assurance tools such as the P Value system, we strive to provide the highest quality products available in the world today.
 From the Forest, to Our Farm, to You™.

 For educational purposes only. © 2013 Paul E. Stamets and Fungi Perfecti, LLC, All rights reserved.